WildfireVLM: AI-powered Analysis for Early Wildfire Detection and Risk Assessment Using Satellite Imagery: System Architecture

 The Detection Core interfaces with multiple object detection models, including YOLOv12~\cite{tian2025yolov12}, YOLOv11~\cite{yolov11}, YOLOv8~\cite{yolov8}, and YOLO-NAS~\cite{yolonas}.
 The YOLOv12 object detection architecture identifies wildfire-related features, such as smoke plumes and active fire zones, in satellite imagery.
-YOLOv12 is selected for its balance between detection accuracy and real-time inference, which is critical for large-scale environmental monitoring.
 The Database Manager interacts with a PostgreSQL backend that stores satellite images, detection metadata, temporal information, and derived numerical measurements, such as wildfire and smoke coverage, and generates responses using employed language models.